 \section{Introduction}

-The alignment of Artificial Intelligence (AI) systems has largely transitioned from a problem of \textit{specification} (defining explicit reward functions) to a problem of \textit{adjudication}, where agents learn from aggregated human feedback \citep{lindstrom2024ai}.
-This shift was necessitated by the difficulty of specifying complex goals without inducing "reward hacking" \citep{amodei2016concrete}.
-Consequently, Reinforcement Learning from Human Feedback (RLHF) \citep{christiano2017deep, ouyang2022training} has become the de facto standard for steering large language models (LLMs) \citep{kaufmann2024survey}.
+The alignment of AI systems has largely transitioned from a problem of \emph{specification} (defining explicit reward functions) to one of \emph{adjudication}, in which agents learn from aggregated human feedback \citep{lindstrom2024ai}.
+This shift was driven by the difficulty of specifying complex goals without inducing reward hacking \citep{amodei2016concrete}, and Reinforcement Learning from Human Feedback (RLHF) \citep{christiano2017deep, ouyang2022training} has become the de facto standard for steering large language models \citep{kaufmann2024survey}.

-However, this paradigm rests on a fragile assumption that the social layer providing feedback is reliable (on average).
-This assumption is directly challenged by empirical work demonstrating the inconsistency of human feedback, including annotator disagreement, dependence on subjective preference, and varying thresholds for ``helpfulness'' and ``harmfulness'' \citep{yeh2024reliable}.
-Furthermore, recent studies reveal that evaluators suffer from \textit{sycophancy}—the tendency to align with the user's stated beliefs rather than objective truth, which further compromises the reliability of the feedback distribution \citep{sharma2023sycophancy, perez2023discovering, ghasemi2026objective}.
-When evaluators are systematically biased, standard aggregation methods fail to recover the latent ground truth \citep{lazier2023fairness}.
-While the field of Robust Reinforcement Learning (Robust RL) has developed sophisticated tools to handle adversarial corruption \citep{lykouris2018stochastic, bogunovic2021stochastic}, these methods predominantly assume a "Global Trust" model.
-Evaluators are either universally good, universally bad, or corrupted within a fixed global budget.
+The paradigm though rests on a fragile assumption: that the feedback layer is, on average, reliable.
+Empirical work challenges this, documenting annotator disagreement, dependence on subjective preference, and inconsistent thresholds for ``helpfulness'' and ``harmfulness'' \citep{yeh2024reliable}.
+More pointedly, evaluators exhibit \emph{sycophancy}, which is a tendency to agree with the user's stated beliefs rather than report objective truth \citep{sharma2023sycophancy, perez2023discovering, ghasemi2026objective}, which corrupts the feedback distribution in a structured, belief-correlated way.
+When evaluators are systematically biased, standard aggregation fails to recover the latent ground truth \citep{lazier2023fairness}.
+Robust RL has developed tools for adversarial corruption \citep{lykouris2018stochastic, bogunovic2021stochastic}, but these adopt a \emph{global} corruption model.
+In this model, evaluators are universally good, universally bad, or corrupt within a fixed global budget (call it $C$).